-A shuttle or circulator is recommended in the staging plan as an infrastructure project that will contribute towards furthering the mobility options in the Plan area, and to contribute towards achieving the recommended NADMS goal.
-The shuttle service can begin as a developer initiative limited to a few properties and expand to be a public/private service for the larger plan area, or it can be funded entirely as public shuttle/circulator for the area.
+A shuttle or circulator is recommended in the staging plan as an infrastructure project that will contribute towards increasing the mobility options in the Plan area, and achieving the recommended NADMS goal.
+The shuttle service can begin as a developer initiative limited to a few properties and expand to be a public/ private service for the larger Plan area, or it can be funded entirely as public shuttle/circulator for the area.